AI Concept Envisioning (ACE) Toolkit

 Short guides were added to show how to browse capabilities, transition into values, and use the toolkit individually or as a team.

-The redesigned toolkit supports designers where reflection naturally happens during ideation phase.
+The redesigned toolkit supports designers where reflection naturally happens.
 It helps them articulate AI behavior early, identify value tensions before concepts solidify, and communicate decisions through shared artifacts.
-What started as a standalone website evolved into a collaborative resource shaped by the realities of real design practice.
+What started as a standalone website became a collaborative resource shaped by the realities of real design practice.